-I will explain how to water your plants to improve production, reduce diseases that can harm your plants, and how to retain moisture in the soil to reduce evaporation.
+I will explain the Best Way to Water Vegetable Gardens to improve production, reduce diseases that can harm your plants, and how to retain moisture in the soil to reduce evaporation.

 Many areas of the country have water restrictions in the summer that can impact your water usage, so it is critical to have the best practices in place to retain water in your soil and optimize a watering schedule to keep your garden thriving.

 Watering too much can be as bad and harmful to your plants as watering too little.
 Depending on how warm it is will determine how much water your plants need.
 Approximately 1 inch per week under normal conditions is optimum.